-This page lays out all the details about the reunion itself (May 30-June 2, 2019), as they are decided and finalized, and it can be accessed any time on the menu above, under “50th Reunion.”
+This page lays out all the details about the reunion itself (May 30-June 2, 2019), as they are decided and finalized.
+Check back here often for updates.

-Classmates associated with the Class of ’69 and their spouses or other guests are welcome.
-Anyone who attended Yale College during our years (9/65 – 6/69) is welcome to join us.
+Classmates associated with the Class of ’69, their spouses, widows or other guests are welcome.
+Anyone who attended Yale College during our years (9/65 – 6/69), and their guests, are welcome to join us.

 Where Will It Be Held?